What is First Time Pass Rate?

 A First Time Pass Rate of over 90% is achievable by mature Agile DevOps practitioners and high-performing teams.

-Conversely, teams with low average First Time Pass Rate will struggle to deliver effectively – with longer Cycle Times, larger QA resource requirements and frustrated engineers.
+Conversely, teams with a low average First Time Pass Rate will struggle to deliver effectively – they will have longer Cycle Times, larger QA resource requirements and frustrated engineers.

 Plandek is an intelligent analytics platform that helps software engineering teams deliver value faster and more predictably.

 Celebrated by Gartner and Forrester as a ‘leading global vendor’, Plandek mines data from delivery teams’ toolsets and gives them the opportunity to optimise their delivery process using both intelligent insights and predictive analytics.